Messier 60: Supermassive black hole

 At the center of M60 is a supermassive black hole (SMBH) of 4.5±1.0 billion solar masses, one of the largest ever found.
 It is currently inactive.
 X-ray emission from the galaxy shows a cavity created by jets emitted by the hole during past active periods, which correspond to weak radio lobes.
 The power needed to generate these features is in the range 6–7×10^41 erg·s^{−1} (ergs per second).

 Supernovae

 In 2004, supernova SN 2004W was observed in Messier 60.
-It was a type 1a supernova found 51.6 arcsecond west and 78.7 arcsecond south of the nucleus.
+It was a type Ia supernova found 51.6 arcsecond west and 78.7 arcsecond south of the nucleus.

 Environment

 M60 is the third-brightest giant elliptical galaxy of the Virgo cluster of galaxies, and is the dominant member of a subcluster of four galaxies, the M60 group, which is the closest-known isolated compact group of galaxies.
 It has several satellite galaxies, one of them being the ultracompact dwarf galaxy M60-UCD1, discovered in 2013.
 The motion of M60 through the intercluster medium is resulting in ram-pressure stripping of gas from the galaxy's outer halo, beyond a radius of 12 kpc.

 NGC 4647 appears approximately 2.5′ from Messier 60; the optical disks of the two galaxies overlap.
 Although this overlap suggests that the galaxies are interacting, photographic images of the two galaxies do not reveal any evidence for gravitational interactions between the two galaxies as would be suggested if the two galaxies were physically close to each other.
 This suggests that the galaxies are at different distances and are only weakly interacting if at all.
 However, studies with the Hubble Space Telescope show indications that a tidal interaction may have just begun.